AY2223S1-CS2103T-W11-2/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+ProfNUS is a desktop application which helps SOC Professors who have many modules with many students/TAs to manage.
+It is optimized for users who prefer CLI over GUI so that frequent tasks can be done faster by typing in commands.

 * Table of Contents
 {:toc}